-Axis Bank issued its inaugural Green Bond of USD 500 Mn (ISIN XS1410341389) in June 2016.
-The bond was the first certified Green Bond by an Asian Bank - Axis Bank's Green Bond was certified under Climate Bonds Initiative standards version 2.1.
-It was also the first bond issued from India to be listed on London Stock Exchange.
+Axis Bank issued its inaugural Green Bond of USD 500 mn (ISIN XS1410341389) in June 2016.
+The bond was the first external-party certified Green Bond by an Asian Bank - Axis Bank's Green Bond was certified by Climate Bonds Initiative standards.
+It was also the first bond issued from India to be listed on the London Stock Exchange.

-Bonds were issued under the 'Green Bond Framework' established by the bank, which defines the use of proceeds, criteria for selection and evaluation of projects, monitoring utilisation of proceeds and reporting guidelines.
-The framework was reviewed by third party who provided an 'Independent Assurance Report' as required by Climate Bonds Standards.
+The Bank issued the bond under the 'Green Bond Framework' established by the Bank.
+The framework defined the bond's use of proceeds, selection and evaluation of projects, monitoring the utilisation of proceeds and reporting.
+The framework was assured by KPMG to be in compliance with the Climate Bonds Initiative standards.

-The proceeds of the Green Bonds were allocated to renewable energy projects, low carbon transport projects and energy efficient buildings.
-In order to monitor the proceeds, a Green Bond Committee was constituted.
-Proceeds were tracked monthly and shortfall, if any, was timely parked in government securities and other money market instruments.
+Accordingly, the proceeds of the Green Bond were allocated to renewable energy projects, low carbon transport projects and energy efficient buildings.
+In order to monitor the proceeds, a Green Bond Committee was constituted during the year.
+Proceeds are tracked monthly and shortfall, if any, was timely parked in government securities and other money market instruments.

-Post issuance, we again engaged a third party to provide assurance that proceeds utilisation and internal controls for tracking the allocation conform to our Green Bond framework.
-This review was completed in March 2017.
-The Assurance Report is provided in the appendix to this report.
+Post the issuance we engaged KPMG to provide assurance that the utilisation of proceeds and the internal controls for tracking the allocation are as per our Green Bond framework.

+KPMG has conducted their review and assessment in March 2017 and the Assurance Report of KPMG is provided in the appendix to this report.
+We have also obtained certification from Climate Bonds Initiative for same.